ropensci-archive/opendata/opendata.md

 -   <pkg>crn</pkg>: Provides the core functions required to download and format data from the Climate Reference Network.
 Both daily and hourly data are downloaded from the ftp, a consolidated file of all stations is created, station metadata is extracted.
 In addition functions for selecting individual variables and creating R friendly datasets for them is provided.
 -   <pkg>dataRetrieval</pkg>: Collection of functions to help retrieve USGS data from either web services or user-provided data files. [on GitHub](https://github.com/USGS-R/dataRetrieval).
 -   <pkg>decctools</pkg>: Provides functions for retrieving energy statistics from the United Kingdom Department of Energy and Climate Change and related data sources.
 The current version focuses on total final energy consumption statistics at the local authority, MSOA, and LSOA geographies.
 Methods for calculating the generation mix of grid electricity and its associated carbon intensity are also provided.
--   <pkg>GhcnDaily</pkg>: A package that downloads and processes Global Historical Climatology Network (GHCN) daily data from the National Climatic Data Center (NCDC).
+-   GhcnDaily ([Archived on CRAN](https://cran.r-project.org/src/contrib/Archive/GhcnDaily) downloads and processes Global Historical Climatology Network (GHCN) daily data from the National Climatic Data Center (NCDC).
 -   <pkg>hddtools</pkg>: Hydrological data discovery tools - accesses data from NASA, Global Runoff Data Centre, Top-Down modelling Working Group.
 [Source on GitHub](https://github.com/cvitolo/r_hddtools)
 -   <pkg>marmap</pkg>: Import, plot and analyze bathymetric and topographic data from NOAA.
 -   [Metadata](http://cran.rstudio.com/src/contrib/Archive/Metadata/): Collates metadata for climate surface stations.
 Archived on CRAN.